vesoft-inc/nebula/docs/manual-EN/3.build-develop-and-administration/3.deploy-and-administrations/server-administration/configuration-statements/log.md

 > curl "http://127.0.0.1:12000/set_flags?flag=minloglevel&value=0"
 ```

-In Nebula console, check the severity minloglevel of graphd and set it to **most detailed** with the following commands.
+In Nebula Graph console, check the severity minloglevel of graphd and set it to **most detailed** with the following commands.

 ```ngql
 nebula> GET CONFIGS graph:minloglevel nebula> UPDATE CONFIGS graph:minloglevel=0
 ```

 To change the severity of the storage log, replace `graph` in the above command with `storage`.
-Note that nebula only supports modifying the graph and storage log severity via console, meta log cannot be changed.
+Note that Nebula Graph only supports modifying the graph and storage log severity via console, meta log cannot be changed.

 Or **close** all logs print (FATAL only).